Halimah9922/Halimah9922/README.md

 - ⚡ Fun fact: ...
 -->

- Hi, My name is Halimah and I work remotely as a freelance Data Analyst and Data Scientist.
+Hi, My name is Halimah and I work as a freelance Data Analyst and Data Scientist.

-I hold a Bachelor’s degree in Systems Engineering from the University of Lagos.
-I am Skilled in Excel, SQL, Python, Power BI and Tableau.
-As a freelance data analyst and data scientist, I translate data into valuable and comprehensible insights.
-My goal is to improve results, make the right decisions and save costs.
-I am also experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
-I employ technical software such as, Excel, SQL, R, Python for my data projects and Power BI and Tableau for Visualizations.

-I have always enjoyed solving puzzles.
-So that’s how I look at big data sets: to me it is one big puzzle I want to solve.
-Finding patterns nobody else sees is the challenge to me.
-											Do you want to work together?
-Please reach out to me by e-mail or linkedin.
+I specialize in translating complex data into clear, actionable insights.
+With a Bachelor’s in Systems Engineering from the University of Lagos, I bring expertise in Excel, SQL, Python, Power BI, and Tableau to my projects.
+Experienced in machine learning, I apply supervised and unsupervised algorithms and use effective visualization tools to uncover patterns and improve decision-making.
+For collaboration, reach out via email or LinkedIn.